 A Soulful Journey Among the Cultural & Wildlife Treasures of Two Himalayan Realms

 Day 1: Kathmandu, Nepal

 Day 2: Bharatpur / Chitwan National Park

-Fly this morning to Bharatpur on the Terai plains of southern Nepal and transfer to our elegant lodge, Meghauli Serai, where we’ll spend the next four nights.
-This serene, luxury safari lodge is ideally situated at the edge of the Rapti River near Chitwan National Park in the largest area of undisturbed wilderness along the base of the Himalaya.
+Fly this morning to Bharatpur on the Terai plains of southern Nepal and transfer to our luxury lodge, Meghauli Serai, where we’ll spend the next four nights.
+This serene safari base is ideally situated at the edge of the Rapti River near Chitwan National Park in the largest area of undisturbed wilderness along the base of the Himalaya.
 Its location is the best in the Chitwan region for wildlife viewing, which we take full advantage of during our stay.
-The area surrounding the lodge has a high sighting rate for the one-horned rhinoceros, crocodile
+The area surrounding the lodge has a high sighting rate for the one-horned rhinoceros, crocodile and

 Days 3–5: Chitwan National Park